lspector/propeller/README.md

 Yet another Push-based genetic programming system in Clojure.

-Propeller is a component of several active research projects and subject to change as a part of these activities.
+Propeller is a component of several active research projects and it is subject to change as a part of these activities.

 See the git commit comments for guidance with respect to recent changes.